The Credit Handbook

 Lists submitted by the debtor in a bankruptcy case along with the petition showing the debtor’s assets, liabilities, and other financial information.

-Debt backed by a mortgage, lien, or other agreement.
-A debt for which the creditor has the right to pursue specific property upon default.
+A debt for which the creditor has the right to pursue specific property upon default, like a house or car.

 Property pledged to a creditor in case a consumer defaults on a loan.